mad-lab-fau/gaitmap/docs/source/user_guide/algorithm_evaluation.rst

     Optimization
         - Grid Search
     Evaluation
-        - Cross validation were you perform a grid search in each fold and select an optimal parameter set per fold.
+        - cross-validation were you perform a grid search in each fold and select an optimal parameter set per fold.
           **This is different from `GridSearchCV` in sklearn!**
 Group 2 (without hyper-parameters)
     Optimization
         - Algorithm specific training
     Evaluation
-        - Cross validation were you apply the algorithm specific training to each folds train data.
+        - cross-validation were you apply the algorithm specific training to each fold of train data.
 Group 2 (with hyper-parameters)
     Optimization
-        - Grid Search with a embedded cross validation for hyper-parameter optimization.
+        - Grid Search with an embedded cross-validation for hyper-parameter optimization.
           You obtain one performance value per parameter combination and fold.
-          Pick the parameter combination that has the best average performance over all folds.
+          Pick the parameter combination that has the best *average* performance over all folds.
           **This is `GridSearchCV` in sklearn.`**
         - Take the best parameter combination and retrain on all the optimization data with the algorithm specific training method.
     Evaluation
-        - Cross validation and perform the entire optimization step per fold.
+        - cross-validation and perform the entire optimization step per fold.
 Group 3
     Optimization
         - Identical to Group 2, but with optional caching to speed up the process.